Syria hails 'historic' Russia, China vetoes

 South Africa, India, Brazil and Lebanon abstained, reaffirming a divide in the 15-member body since NATO launched air strikes in Libya using UN resolutions to justify the action.

-British Foreign Secretary William Hague said: "Those who blocked it (the resolution) will have this action on their conscience."
+British Foreign Secretary William Hague expressed disappointment, saying "those who blocked (the resolution) will have this action on their conscience."

 France's UN envoy Gerard Araud said the vetoes were a "vote against the Arab Spring."

 And French Foreign Minister Alain Juppe said the move marked a "sad day for the Syrian people" and for the council itself, while vowing to keep supporting the "Syrian democrats' struggle for freedom."

 "The Security Council should not remain silent in the face of the Syrian tragedy," said Juppe.

 Turkish Prime Minister Recep Tayyip Erdogan said despite the failure of the resolution, his government would press ahead with its own sanctions against Assad's regime.